 We do not own or operate our own launch vehicles.
 We rely on third party launch partners to launch our and our customers' satellites.
-Part of our strategy involves increasing our launch cadence and reaching 100 satellites launched by 2026.
-Our ability to achieve such launch cadence targets will depend on our ability to maintain our relationships with our existing launch partners and add new launch partners in the future.
-We currently have agreements with the International Space Station and Vaya Space and expect to enter into a variety of arrangements to secure additional launch partners.
 We may in the future experience delays in our efforts to secure additional launch partners.
 Challenges as a result of regulatory processes or in the ability of our partners to secure the necessary permissions to establish launch sites could delay our ability to achieve our target cadence and could adversely affect our business.